Command Staff

 Captain Ward served honorably on active duty in the United States Army.
 He received specialized training including Airborne and Air Assault schools and proudly represented the United States on foreign soil.
 He has an Associate Degree in Criminal Justice Technology from Indian River State College, and a Bachelor's Degree in Organizational Management from Warner Southern College.
 He continued his education and earned a Master’s Degree in Criminal Justice from University of Central Florida.

-10. Bernard Romero Directory Portrait
+11. Bernard Romero

 Bernard Romero